Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • The program automatically discovers new users so you can assign policies to them.

-• Rubrik allows you to easily browse through point-in-time snapshots for file and bulk recoveries.
+• Rubrik lets you quickly browse through point-in-time snapshots for file and bulk recoveries.

-• It has an effective and highly granular search (you can restore entire folders or individual items).
+• It has a practical and highly granular search (you can restore entire folders or individual items).

 • Rubrik validates all backups against ransomware during and after performing them.